pkeilbach/htwg-practical-nlp/docs/lectures/attention_models.md

     The attention mechanism is particularly useful for machine translation as the most relevant words for the output often occur at similar positions in the input sequence.

-    Here is a visualization of the attention matrix of a translation model:
+    Here is a visualization of the attention matrix of a translation model[^2]:

     ![Visualization of the attention mechanism](../img/attention-models-visualization.png)

     The x-axis represents the source sentence and the y-axis represents the target sentence.

-    The visualization is taken from the paper that first introduced the attention mechanism: [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/abs/1409.0473).
+    We can see which positions in the source sentence were considered more important when generating the target word.

+    The model correctly translates a phrase `European Economic Area` into `zone economique européen`.
+    It was able to correctly align `zone` with `Area`, jumping over the two words `European` and `Economic`, and then looked one word back at a time to complete the whole phrase `zone economique européen`.

 !!! tip

     Here is a great interactive [visualization](https://distill.pub/2016/augmented-rnns/#attentional-interfaces) of the attention mechanism (make sure to scroll down a bit).

-Here is the general attention mechanism implemented with SciPy and NumPy (adapted from [this](https://machinelearningmastery.com/the-attention-mechanism-from-scratch/) article):
+Here is the general attention mechanism implemented with SciPy and NumPy[^3]

 ```python
 from numpy as np